sajibsrs/notes-on-github-actions/README.md

   issues:
     types: [opened]
 ```
 This one will only trigger on if the issue type is opened.
-[Learn more about GitHub webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks).
+[Learn more about GitHub webhooks *[ext]*](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks).

 ## 3 # Jobs
 A job is a set of steps that run on the same runner.
 Multiple jobs within the same workflow can run sequentially, although by default they runs in parallel.